HOW TO SELECT A FLY FISHING ROD

 Fly rod manufacturers code their rods in a variety of ways and places.
 Some fly rods give the rod length and the fly line for which it is matched on a butt cap located on the end of the rod.
 Other fly rods give the rod length and fly line weights for which the rod is balanced above the cork grip.
 Most beginners rod/reel/line outfits have the fly line and fly rod already matched.

-Since your casting and fishing skills are at a learning level, less-expensive reels and rods may serve you well at the beginning.
+While your casting and fishing skills are at a beginner level, a less-expensive fly fishing rod and reel may serve you well.
 As your skills mature, you'll start to improve your fly tackle with higher-performance fly reels and fly rods.
-Good equipment is always a better value in the long run and will help you learn faster.
+Good fly fishing equipment is always a better value in the long run and will help you learn faster.

 Buying tackle at a fly shop where you can talk to knowledgeable sales staff is the best approach.
 Fly shop salespeople can help put the outfit together and assist you in casting with it.
 A knowledgeable store clerk should help you with those important first purchases and help you determine what fly rod is the right one for you and where you will fish.